RafaelNoronhaDeOliveiraSoveral/UnixAutomate/README.md

 # UnixAutomate
 A writed in python, free and open-source shell for begginers in linux.
 Um shell escrito em python, para iniciantes em linux.
 I need help for developing this.

+Lets make complex linux commands more easier for people.